wyattferguson/pattern/docs/index.md

 # 🐍 Pattern - Modern Python Cookiecutter Project

 Pattern is a modern, opinionated, cookiecutter template for your next Python project.
 Included is modern tooling and dependencies with sensible rules and settings.
-Also included is all the boilerplate documentation and project extras you would need to create good foundation for your next python project.
+Also included is all the boilerplate documentation, GitHub actions, and project extras you would need to create good foundation for your next python project.

 ## Setup New Project

+> [!note]
-Make sure you have [uv installed](https://docs.astral.sh/uv/getting-started/installation/#installation-methods) before you start.
+> Make sure you have [uv installed](https://docs.astral.sh/uv/getting-started/installation/#installation-methods) before you start.

 Create new project: